gardener/landscaper/docs/tutorials/03-simple-import.md

 Then the corresponding component descriptor has to be created.

 It contains the blueprint as local resource and the http echo server image as external resource.
-The echo server is specified as external image because the image is consumed form the open source.<br>
+The echo server is specified as external image because the image is consumed form the open source.
 For more information about the component descriptor and the usage of the different fields see the [component descriptor docs](https://github.com/gardener/component-spec).

 ```yaml